parsa-epfl/cloudsuite/docs/benchmarks/media-streaming.md

     $ docker pull cloudsuite/media-streaming:server

-The following command will start the server, mount the dataset volume, and attach it to the *host* network:
+The following command will start the server, mount the dataset volume, and attach it to the *host* network.
+The ${NGINX_WORKERS} parameter sets the number of NGINX workers.
+If it is not given, the default value is 2000.
+Adjust this number based on the computational resources of the server and the intended load.

-    $ docker run -d --name streaming_server --volumes-from ${DATASET_CONTAINER_ID} --net host cloudsuite/media-streaming:server
+    $ docker run -d --name streaming_server --volumes-from ${DATASET_CONTAINER_ID} --net host cloudsuite/media-streaming:server ${NGINX_WORKERS}

 ### Starting the Client on Host2 ###